Jasondupreept/transactiondemo2/README.md

 # transactiondemo2

+getting set up:

-You'll need to update app_config with your own urls/keys.
+- You'll need to update app_config with your own urls/keys.
+- run "pub get" to download dependencies
+- run "dart run build_runner watch -d" to generate any files if they are missing (though I think they were included in the repository so you may not have to.)

 Here are the definitions of the 2 tables in supabase